“Secluded Mekong island lodge near Champasak, set in the shadow of a Khmer spiritual mountain and opposite Wat Phou temple”

 There are 13 stilted wooden bungalows threaded through the flower beds and well-tended gardens of the lodge.
 Each houses 2 identical rooms, most of them Superiors which face west across the main tributary of the Mekong, and have a private balcony with two chairs.
 The 2 Standard rooms face onto the garden and are thus considerably cheaper.

-Rooms are spacious with polished wooden floors, fresh flowers and Lao silk textiles attractively draped on the beds (doubles or twins).
+Rooms are spacious with polished wooden floors, fresh flowers attractively draped on the beds (doubles or twins).
 Continuing the pachyderm theme, the wardrobe has 2 small elephant-head knobs.
 Lamps provide soft lighting and there are 2 small chairs, a desk and a table in the corner of rooms.
 Unexpectedly, the legs of the wooden corner table are carved in the shape of human feet.
 Old black and white European prints adorn the walls.

 Ensuite bathrooms feature useful bamboo ladders for towels and loo rolls, plus a welcome supply of soaps, shampoos and bundles of fluffy white towels.
 You also get a hairdryer, and gushing hot water in a corner shower unit.

 For those seeking a more upscale accommodation experience, you'd be advised to book the spacious 2-bedroomed neo-colonial The Residence, which has a stylish lounge area with kitchenette and honesty bar.
 French windows open out onto a wide veranda which overlooks the Mekong River.
 Additional amenities include an LCD TV and DVD player, CD player and air-con (there are a collection of DVDs to choose from).
 The Residence also benefits from full housekeeping services plus a security guard on patrol at night.